mastefano64/AppMasterDetail/README.md

 - **navbarStatusCellPageSize: string**: If "cellpage" is chosen through the "*navbarStatusStyle*" property, you can set how many cell pages to display using this property.
 Available values are "barsize5," "barsize7," "barsize9."
 Default is "barsize5."

-- **panelMasterSideWidth: string**: If internal pagination is used (i.e., all data is read at once), a menu icon appears on the left that opens a panel displaying all the data.
+- **panelMasterSideWidth: string**: If internal pagination is used (i.e., all data is read at once), a menu icon appears on the left and opens a panel that display all the data.
 You can select a value or perform searches.
 The fields subject to search are defined using the "*searchField*" array.
 The width of this panel is set using this property.
 Default is "500px."

 - **searchField: string[]**:  The fields subject to search within the side panel are defined using the "*searchField*" array.
 Default is an empty array.

-- **tableGroupField: GroupField[]**: In the tabular view "*enableDetailTable*", edit buttons are created, and you can declare the desired operations (insert, update, delete) and their icons through the "*tableGroupField*" array.
-Default is an empty array.
+- **tableEditField: EditField[]**: In the "enableDetailTable" tabular view, buttons will be created, and the desired operations "insert, update, delete" (along with their respective icons) are declared using the "*tableEditField*" array.
+It is also possible to define custom commands custom1, custom2, custom3.
+Default "[]".

+- **tableGroupField: GroupField[]**: In the "enableDetailTable" tabular view, you can perform grouping, and the fields subject to grouping are defined using the "tableGroupField" array.
+Default "[]".

 With these properties, labels for language translations are defined.